mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 # On objects, processes and data
 #### From here to there and back again, Bilbo Baggins
 ## Introduction
 Fifteen years has passed since Eric Evans seminal book Domain Driven Design was published.
 Since then a lot has happened.
 Back then there was no iPhone, no Facebook, no Netflix and Amazon had run with profitt for two years.
-Windows 2000 was Microsofts flagship operating system, Sun Microsystems was a leading tech company, Java was 9 years old and the relational database ruled as the enterprise data store.
+Windows 2000 was Microsofts flagship operating system, Sun Microsystems was a leading tech company, Java was 9 years old and the relational database ruled the enterprise data centers.

 Developers could be found arguing over Java vs  C# and applications was still made in tools like Microsoft Access.
 Martin Fowlers Patterns of Enterprise Application Architecture was less than a year old and the GoF Design Patterns, Elements of reusable object-oriented software had just turned 9.